-What turned us off pre-Covid-19 was the old way of selling that taught salespeople to throw out their hand for a handshake and force a greeting, "Hi, I'm Bob, and you're ________?”
+What turned us off pre-pandemic was the old way of selling that taught salespeople to throw out their hand for a handshake and force a greeting, "Hi, I'm Bob, and you're ________?”

-With the pandemic raging, there won't be anyone wanting to shake hands for the foreseeable future.
-The key to making more sales is to just be more human.
+When the pandemic raged, people stopped wanting to shake hands for the foreseeable future.
+The key to making more sales is just to be more human.

-Let's get rid of the dollar signs in our eyes and develop a truly humane sales process.
+Let's eliminate the dollar signs in our eyes and develop a truly humane sales process.

 How to avoid selling with dollar signs in your eyes

 1. Be curious.
-Ask yourself why is this person in the store right now?
-So many times we are counting up our goal, bonus, or our needs of closing the sale instead of focusing on the new opportunity.
+Ask yourself, Why is this person in the store right now?
+So many times, we are counting up our goal, bonus, or our need of closing the sale instead of focusing on the new opportunity.

 3. Slow down.
-Simply allowing the sale to take a bit more time for you to get to know the customer and for you to find some common interests will relax you.
-At that point, the shopper will often tell you about their entire project, outfit, or gift rather than you needing to ask them specifically what they're looking for.
+Simply allowing the sale to take a bit more time for you to get to know the customer and find some common interests will relax you.
+At that point, the shopper will often tell you about their entire project, outfit, or gift rather than you having to ask them specifically what they're looking for.
 That allows you to make bigger sales and develop relationships.

-Now is the time to lean into the relationship-driven approach to business.
+Now is the time to lean into the relationship-driven approach to selling and business.

-Customers respond to associates who open their hearts and develop a relationship like humans.
+Customers respond to associates who open their hearts and develop relationships like humans.
 They’ll open their wallets.
 They’ll tell their friends.
 You'll be a greater success.